christophstrasen/WorldObserver/docs_internal/api_proposal.md

   strategies or raw LQR knobs.
 Use such configuration sparingly to avoid “thick” builders – advanced users are encouraged to drop down to LQR directly when they need more control.
+- When defining custom ObservationStreams that do not have a natural stable identifier on their payload, advanced users may reuse `WorldObserver.nextObservationId()` as an `idSelector` when calling `LQR.Schema.wrap`.
+This helper returns a monotonically increasing integer that is unique within the current Lua VM, giving those records the same per-observation ID guarantees that WorldObserver’s own fact sources use.
 - For each key in `enabled_helpers` (e.g. `square`, `zombie`, `spatial`, `time`), WorldObserver attaches the corresponding helper set to the ObservationStream.
 Helper sets are thin, domain‑specific refinements that can